 Prof. Ruth Vanita

-We have faculty from many departments, including Global Humanities and Religions, Anthropology, English and Political Science teaching courses that count towards the minor.
+We have faculty from several departments, including Anthropology, English, and Political Science teaching courses that count towards the minor.
 Several of our students have gone on to travel, study and teach in India.

-If you think you already have courses that might count towards this minor, please contact us and we can help you complete it.
+If you think you already have courses with SSEA content that might count towards this minor, please contact us and we can help you complete the minor.

 Dr. Akbar Hyder, Professor at the University of Texas at Austin, will give a Zoom talk on Ghalib, India’s best-known Urdu-language poet, with his translations of Ghalib’s poetry.
 On Sunday, February 28, at 7 p.m.
 Mountain Time.
 For the link, please email: firstname.lastname@example.org

 Dr John Hawley, Prof of Religion at Barnard College, Columbia University will deliver an illustrated lecture, “Krishna Devotion in Poetry, Painting and Performance Today” on 26th October at 5 p.m. on Zoom.

 Free and open to the public.

 Brown Bag Seminar guest lecture on Kashmir given by the Hindi Fulbright Fellow Ms. Ekta Gupta, doctoral candidate at Lucknow University, on May 31st at the Central and Southwest Asian Studies Center in Stone Hall.